Fitzroy Crossing to Broome

 See the natural wonders of the Kimberley region when you travel from Fitzroy Crossing to Broome on a luxurious Greyhound bus!

 Your journey will begin in Fitzroy Crossing, home to the three national parks formed from the remains of the ancient Devonian Reef.
 The most accessible of the three parks, Geike Gorge, is a breathtaking waterway that plays host to rare marine life.
 Tunnel Creek National Park is home to Western Australia’s oldest cave system, with enthralling stalactite and stalagmite formations; while Windjana Gorge National Park boasts freshwater pools at the base of the gorge that are home to crocodiles.

 On the five-hour bus trip from Fitzroy Crossing to Broome, you’ll enjoy all the comforts of a modern Greyhound coach.
-You can relax and recharge in your reclining leather seat; stay connected with free WiFi and in-seat USB chargers; and take in the expanse of the Outback through your panoramic windows!
+You can relax and recharge in your reclining leather seat; stay connected with in-seat USB chargers; and take in the expanse of the Outback through your panoramic windows!

 If you’d prefer an aisle seat, that’s no problem – you can reserve your favourite spot on the bus when you book your trip from Fitzroy Crossing to Broome with our seat selection feature.
 You can also follow your journey’s progress with our real-time coach tracker, and unlock even more benefits and offers by joining our Greyhound Rewards program.

 When you arrive in Broome, make a beeline for Cable Beach, a 22km (14mi) strip of soft white sand and sparkling turquoise water known for its incredible sunsets.
 You can even watch the sun sink into the Indian Ocean from the back of a camel as you ride along the beach!